 Be True to Yourself: Paul Douglas Shares Advice and Lessons Learned

-June 23, 2023 | Hamilton, ON
+June 23, 2023 ·

-Contributed by Paul Douglas, Chair of the Canadian Business Banking and Special Advisor to the CEO at TD Bank Group
+Contributed by: Paul Douglas, Chair of the Canadian Business Banking and Special Advisor to the CEO at TD Bank Group

-Paul Douglas 2023 honorary doctorate recipient Paul Douglas (BCom ‘76, MBA ‘78), Chair of the Canadian Business Banking and Special Advisor to the CEO at TD Bank Group, is the DeGroote School of Business 2023 Honorary Doctorate recipient.
+Paul Douglas (BCom ‘76, MBA ‘78), Chair of the Canadian Business Banking and Special Advisor to the CEO at TD Bank Group, is the DeGroote School of Business 2023 Honorary Doctorate recipient.

 Paul Douglas’s career with TD has spanned over 45 years, during which he has held positions in a number of areas including Corporate Banking, Investment Banking, and Risk Management.
 As Group Head Business Banking, his role was to lead the Business Bank in offering a variety of banking products, services and expertise to Business Banking customers across Canada.